|

 acid bath, these areas are deepened.
 This technique reproduces the special qualities

-For etching grey tones, a kind of raster is applied to the plate
+of the used drawing tools perfectly.
+Aquatint For etching grey tones, a kind of raster is applied to the plate

 in form of many small acid-resistant grains.
 In traditional intaglio this is